 You could also use tape along the edges of each stripe for a guaranteed clean line, but you would have let each color dry completely before attempting to tape them.
 I let that dry for about two hours just to be safe.
 Don’t want to end up with a pink flag!

 Cut out 5 star stencils and place them evenly spaced out on the blue square.
 The top of the star should be pointing towards where you are going to hang it.
 Using the smaller brush to paint, create 11 rows, alternating between 5 and 4 stars per row, to end up with 50.

 Tip: Wipe off the bottom of your stencil before moving on to your next star so you don’t end up with rogue white paint!

-Switch back to the medium paint brush to add the white stripes and use the small brush to touch up any details.
+After making sure the red stripes are dry, switch back to the medium paint brush to add the white stripes.
+Use the small brush to touch up any details.
 I ended up only doing one layer of paint because I liked the rustic look of brown bamboo peeking through.

-To create the handle for the flag, string a two foot-long piece of rope through the third from the top bamboo stick on the right and left sides, then tie the rope in a knot at the back at each side.
-Make sure your knots are tight by tugged on them.
+To create the handle for the flag, string a two-foot-long piece of rope through the third from the top bamboo stick on the right and left sides, then tie the rope in a knot at the back at each side.
+Make sure your knots are tight by tugging them.
 You don’t want your flag on your floor!

 For more DIY ideas, follow Blindster.com on Pinterest!